 It is vital that we protect this pristine area from introduced marine pests and overfishing.

 Marine pests can take over natural environments, displace native species, harm fishing and tourism industries and in extreme cases, affect human health.
 If new species became established in Fiordland, they could cause irreversible damage.

 With increased access and tourism in Fiordland, we also need to protect fish populations and the rich marine biodiversity from overfishing.

 MPI has policies and programmes to protect Fiordland, including the Fiordland Marine Biosecurity Programme.
 If you are visiting the area, you also have a role to play by keeping pests out and following Fiordland fishing rules.

 Keep pests out

-Marine pests could be carried into Fiordland on vessels or equipment that you bring into the area.
-Help prevent the introduction of marine pests by keeping your vessel and equipment clean.
+Marine pests could be carried into Fiordland on vessels or equipment entering the area.
+Help prevent the introduction of marine pests by keeping your vessel and equipment clean and free of fouling.

 Make sure your vessel has a clean hull before you go